Graceville, Minnesota

 Graceville is a city in Big Stone County, Minnesota, United States.
 The population was 529 at the 2020 census.

 History

 Graceville was founded in the 1870s by a colony of Catholics and named for Thomas Langdon Grace, the second Roman Catholic Bishop of Saint Paul, Minnesota.

+Covenant of our Lady of the Lake was a Native American residential school that operated in Graceville and opened in 1885.
+The school held Native American girls from Sisseton, South Dakota.
+In 1896, the US government withdrew its funding of the school and the students were sent back to Sisseton.
+The building was used as a school for students from the Graceville area for two years until it burned down in 1898.

 Geography

 According to the United States Census Bureau, the city has an area of 0.58 sqmi, all land.

-U.S. Route 75 and Minnesota State Highway 28 are the two major highways that run through the community.
+US 75 and MN 28 are the two major highways that run through the community.
 The town's main street is Studdart Avenue.
 The town is on the northeast corner of Toqua Lake, a recreational lake surrounded by two campgrounds, a golf course, and a shooting club.

 Graceville is in a natural area called a wet prairie, which is a mix of prairie land, swamp and numerous small lakes and ponds.

 Demographics

 2010 census

 As of the census of 2010, there were 577 people, 263 households, and 135 families residing in the city.
 The population density was 994.8 PD/sqmi.
 There were 305 housing units at an average density of 525.9 /sqmi.
 The racial makeup of the city was 99.8% White and 0.2% Asian.
 Hispanic or Latino of any race were 0.7% of the population.

 There were 263 households, of which 19.0% had children under the age of 18 living with them, 46.8% were married couples living together, 1.5% had a female householder with no husband present, 3.0% had a male householder with no wife present, and 48.7% were non-families.
 44.5% of all households were made up of individuals, and 25.9% had someone living alone who was 65 years of age or older.
 The average household size was 2.01 and the average family size was 2.80.

 The median age in the city was 52.2 years.
 17% of residents were under the age of 18; 5.5% were between the ages of 18 and 24; 15.8% were from 25 to 44; 26.6% were from 45 to 64; and 35% were 65 years of age or older.
 The gender makeup of the city was 45.9% male and 54.1% female.